-Rachel Miller, MCIPR, PG (Dip), is an Internal Communication (IC) and Social Media strategist.
+I’m Rachel Miller, MCIPR, PG (Dip), I’m an Internal Communication (IC) and Social Media strategist and was recently named one of the UK’s leading social business influencers.

-In 1999 she started her career as a journalist before deciding to move into internal communication in 2003.
+In 1999 I started my career as a journalist before deciding to move into internal communication in 2003.

-Her in-house experience spans pharmaceutical, railway, financial and automotive companies including Visa, Novartis, Tube Lines and London Overground Rail Operations Ltd. She has also worked agency-side for BSkyB, GlaxoSmithKline and L’Oréal.
+My in-house communication experience spans pharmaceutical, railway, financial and automotive companies including Visa, Novartis, Visteon, Tube Lines and London Overground Rail Operations Ltd. I’ve also worked agency-side for BSkyB, GlaxoSmithKline and L’Oréal.
+For more work history, see LinkedIn.

-Rachel has joined forces with Sequel Group and is partnering with them on a range of communications projects, majoring on social media and social collaboration platforms.
+I’ve joined forces with Sequel Group internal communication agency and am partnering with them on a range of projects, majoring on social media and social collaboration platforms within organisations.

-Rachel is a co-founder of The IC Crowd, a community that aims to bring internal communication professionals together to share knowledge, network and communicate, both online and in person.
-Join them at @theICcrowd.
+I am a co-founder of The IC Crowd, a community that aims to bring internal communication professionals together to share knowledge, network and communicate, both online and in person.

-Rachel is on the Social Media Guru Group of the Engage for Success task force.
+I am on the Social Media Guru Group of the Engage for Success task force.
 This is a movement committed to the idea that there is a better way to work to enable personal growth, organisational growth and ultimately growth for Britain by releasing more of the capability and potential of people at work through employee engagement.
+In May 2013 I went to Rome to help launch the Italian version that was inspired by the movement.

-Rachel wrote the chapter on How to use social media for internal communication and employee engagement in the best-selling book Share This (Wiley, 2012).
-She has written the chapter on Using social media for corporate communication in the sequel, Share This Too, (Wiley, due late 2013).
-Discover the other publications she has contributed to via the books page.
+I have contributed to and been interviewed for a number of books and text books.
+In 2012 I wrote the chapter on How to use social media for internal communication and employee engagement in the best-selling book Share This (Wiley, 2012).
+I wrote the chapter on Using social media for corporate communication in the sequel, Share This Too, (Wiley, 2013).

 Teaching and speaking

-Rachel holds a post-graduate diploma in Internal Communications Management from Kingston University, where she is a guest speaker on social media.
-She has also lectured PR students on internal communication at London College of Fashion.
+I hold a post-graduate diploma in Internal Communications Management from Kingston University, where I’m now a guest speaker on social media.
+I’ve also lectured PR students on internal communication at London College of Fashion, which was a first for the course.

 Finalist in Outstanding Public Relations Professional of the Year, Chartered Institute of Public Relations (2013)